-- Referral from the elementary Resource teacher - Referral from Kitsilano teachers/counsellor
+- Elementary resource teacher - Kitsilano teachers/counsellor.

-Peer Tutoring Programs PEER TUTORING 12 - YIPS-2B
+PEER TUTORING 12 - YIPS-2B

 Peer Tutoring is an excellent opportunity for any grade 11 or 12 student with a positive attitude, good study skills and a desire to gain important leadership skills by helping other students achieve their academic goals across the curriculum.